isomerpages/nlb-biblioasia/_apr-2010/The George Hicks Collection.md

   Comprising books from his personal library, the collection has more than 3,000 rare and contemporary volumes.
 ---
-#### Visiting Senior Research Fellow *Geoff Wade* spotlights the National Library’s George Hicks Collection, generously donated by George Lyndon Hicks.
+#### Research Fellow *Geoff Wade* spotlights the National Library’s George Hicks Collection, generously donated by George Lyndon Hicks.
 Comprising books from his personal library, the collection has more than 3,000 rare and contemporary volumes.

 <img style="width:100%;" src="/images/Vol%206%20Issue%201/GeorgeHicks/George%20Hicks%20award.jpg">
  <div style="background-color: white;">Dr N. Varaprasad, Chief Executive, National Library Board, presenting the Distinguished Patron of National Library award to Mr George Hicks on 26 February 2009.</div>